ZviRosenfeld/GeneticAlgorithmEngine/README.md

 ## Using an Environment

 Sometimes, it's impossible to evaluate a chromosome without knowing information about it's surroundings, such as the rest of the population.
-(This, by the way, in the case in nature - where the fitness an individual depends on its envierment and the way it interacts with the other individuals).
+(This, by the way, in the case in nature - where the fitness an individual depends on its environment and the way it interacts with the other individuals).

 GeneticAlgorithmEngine provides two classes to deal with this.

 ### IEnvironment

 The [IEnvironment](https://github.com/ZviRosenfeld/GeneticAlgorithmEngine/blob/master/GeneticAlgorithm/Interfaces/IEnvironment.cs) represents the "environment".
-You can set your own environment.
+You can create your own environment by implementing the IEnvironment interface.
 If you don't, we will use the [DefaultEnvironment](/GeneticAlgorithm/DefaultEnvironment.cs) class, which contains the other chromosomes, and the generation number.

-The environment's UpdateEnvierment is called before the evaluation of a generation begins, which lets you configuration your environment.
+The environment's UpdateEnvierment is called before the evaluation of a generation begins, which lets you configure your environment based on the current population.
 UpdateEnvierment is guaranteed to be called once per generation.

 You can find an example of a custom Environment [here](/EnvironmentGui/MyEnvironment.cs).

 ### IChromosomeEvaluator

 If you set the [IChromosomeEvaluator](/GeneticAlgorithm/Interfaces/IChromosomeEvaluator.cs), the engine will use your ChromosomeEvaluator's evaluate method (and not the chromosome's default evaluate method).
-Since the IChromosomeEvaluator's SetEnvierment is called before the evaluation starts, your ChromosomeEvaluator can use the information in the environment to evaluate the chromosomes.
+Since the IChromosomeEvaluator's SetEnvierment is called before the evaluation begins, your ChromosomeEvaluator can use the information in the environment to evaluate the chromosomes.

 You can find an example of a custom ChromosomeEvaluator [here](/EnvironmentGui/ChromosomeEvaluator.cs).